9-Day Western Cape Birding Tour

 After breakfast we will leave Swellendam and make our way to Grootvadersbosch, about 45 minutes in an easterly direction, for a birding walk.

-Grootvadersbosch Nature Reserve in the foothills of the Langeberg mountains is unique in that it incorporates 250 hectare of indigenous forest, the largest in the southwestern Cape.
+Literally translated as “big father’s bush”, the Grootvadersbosch Nature Reserve in the foothills of the Langeberg mountains is unique in that it incorporates 250 hectare of indigenous forest, the largest in the southwestern Cape.
 Some truly special species occur here at the western limit of their range.
-Some of the interesting birds we will look for on our walk here include Knysna and Olive Woodpecker, Knysna and Victorin’s Warbler, Forest Canary, Red-necked Francolin, Cape Siskin and Crowned Eagle.
+Some of the interesting birds we will look for on our walk here include Knysna and Olive Woodpecker, Knysna and Victorin’s Warbler, Forest Canary, Red-necked Spurfowl, Cape Siskin and Crowned Eagle.

-Other birds on the way to and in the reserve include African Wood Owl, Giant Kingfisher, African Rail, White-backed Duck, Greater Double-collared and Amethyst Sunbird, African Stonechat, Cape Batis, Bar-throated Apalis, African Paradise Flycatcher, African Crested-Flycatcher, Terrestrial Bulbul, Swee Waxbill, Greater Honeyguide, Grey Cuckooshrike, Forest Buzzard, Black Sparrowhawk and African Goshawk.
+Other birds on the way to and in the reserve include African Wood Owl, Giant Kingfisher, African Rail, White-backed Duck, Greater Double-collared and Amethyst Sunbird, African Stonechat, Cape Batis, Bar-throated Apalis, African Paradise and African Dusky Flycatcher, Blue-mantled Crested Flycatcher, Terrestrial Bulbul, Yellow-throated Woodland Warbler, Swee Waxbill, Greater Honeyguide, Olive Thrush, Grey Cuckooshrike, Olive Bushshrike, African Olive Pigeon, Black-headed Oriole, Forest Buzzard, Black Sparrowhawk and African Goshawk.
 In summer there are usually good number of cuckoos present too, and with luck we might even see the gorgeous Narina Trogon.

 Next we’ll head some distance (about 3 hours of driving) northwest to Ceres, an agricultural town in the fertile Ceres Valley.
 We will stop somewhere along the way for lunch in one of the beautiful towns we will travel through.